-This project will take advantage of the regional UN preparatory events for the 20-year review of the Beijing Platform for Action leading up to the important milestones of 2015, such as CSW 59, High Level Political Forum, and the 70th Session of the General Assembly in 2015.
+This project took advantage of the regional UN preparatory events for the 20-year review of the Beijing Platform for Action and the High Level Political Forum.

 The establishment of four NGO CSW Committees (committees of the Conference of NGOs or CoNGO) in Asia and Pacific, Africa, the Arab States and Latin America and Caribbean offers an important resource for a global, collaborative effort across regions - unified, yet responsive to regional diversity.